mryujitanaka/Ubuntu-Post-Install-Script/README.md

 <!-- About The Project -->
 <h2><strong>&#x1F9D0 About the Project</strong></h2>
     <p>I bet you must have already wasted a lot of time downloading all your programs again after formatting your PC, right?
 You need to manually download a more updated program and so on...
 YUCK!</p>
     <p>No more!
 Automate your processes and optimize your time!
-Let <strong>Ubuntu Post Install Script</strong> do all the work for you!</p>
+Debloat your fresh installed system with <strong>Ubuntu Post Install Script</strong>!</p>

 <!-- Built With -->
 <h2><strong>&#x1F6E0 Built With</strong></h2>